 (b) Participant acknowledges that while traveling in cities abroad, Participant may experience problems associated with urban life, including increased crime, pollution, high population density or similar factors.
 Participant acknowledges that it is Participant's responsibility take precautions to protect Participant's health and safety, and to protect Participant's personal belongings from damage or theft.
-Being alone, especially at night, may present additional danger to Participant's safety and well being.
+Please adhere to Foundation program and being alone, especially at night, may present additional danger to Participant's safety and well being.